GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/PLUR1BUS_Season_One/PLUR1BUS_Season_One_Christmas_Hole_In_One.md

 Extracting the hive mind with lust and compassion.
 Minute 22 of Episode One of Pluribus is James Joyce's Finnegans Wake post-doc thesis of Helen in a *Public House*.

 Lesbian parenting, paradoxes abound in this lust!
 [Carol's Libido over hive mind credo!](https://billmoyers.com/content/ep-5-joseph-campbell-and-the-power-of-myth-love-and-the-goddess-audio/)

+&nbsp;

+&nbps;

+# Vince Gilligan Team Hits 13

+In the 13th month, Vince Gilligan landed right on the Great Seal spot like the image currently on the front-page of this GitHub project!
+The stars alight, Page 581 of Finnegans Wake, year 1923 Finn's Hotel, ABQ from Dublin.
+Helen's post-doc thesis in the Public House at Minute 22 was a message to all the free worlds that Kepler 22 has a new King of Kings!
+Pluribus, We The People, Pale Blue Dot pride that Vince Gilligan has started to describe!

+Latin Pluribus, 13th month retail of Apple iPhone / Apple iPad devices The Greatest Ever bonus of USA Great Seal mythology ever created! https://en.wikipedia.org/wiki/Thirteenth_salary

+Latin Pluribus.
+"The word undecimber is based on the Latin word undecim meaning "eleven"..." https://en.wikipedia.org/wiki/Undecimber Duodecember.